masc-ucsc/docs/docs/pyrope/06b-instantiation.md

 applied recursively but no loops are supported in import dependence chains.

 The "setup" code is the statements executed once for each imported file.
 Those statements can not be "imported" by other files.
-Only the resulting `pub` variables can be imported.
+Only the resulting public variables can be imported.

-During setup, each file can have a list of `pub` variables.
+During setup, each file can have a list of public variables.
 Those are variables that can be used by importing modules.
 The "top variable" is selected for simulation/synthesis.

 It is important to point that `comptime` may be used during setup but also in non-setup code. `comptime` just means that the associated variables are known at compile time.
-This is quite useful during reset and execution too.
+This is quite useful during reset and execution too or just to guaranteed that a computation is solved at compile time.

 ### Reset

-The most common reset logic is associated with registers and memories.
-The assignment to `reg` variable declaration is the reset code.
+The reset logic is associated with registers and memories.
+The assignment to register declaration is the reset code.
 It will be called for as many cycles are the reset is held active.
 The `reg` assignment can be a constant or a call to `conf` that can provide a runtime file with the values to start the simulation/synthesis.

 ```